-- Microsoft .NET Framework 4 or later - Either Visual Basic 2010 or later, or Microsoft Windows SDK 7.1
+- Microsoft .NET Framework 4 or later

 At initialization, the Visual Basic application calls a subroutine JMPCINT2 that initializes the COBOL runtime environment, ready for a call to a COBOL program.

 The Visual Basic form shows a simple equation in which the user enters two numbers on either side of a multiply "" sign and presses the "="button.
 The Visual Basic application passes the two values to the COBOL application, which does the multiplication and returns the result for the Visual Basic code to display.